 - General health check: The doctor will assess your overall health and identify any physical issues that might contribute to anxiety.

-- Neurological assessment: The healthcare provider will check for any nervous system problems that might cause anxiety-like symptoms.
+- Neurological assessment: The healthcare provider will check for nervous system problems that might cause anxiety-like symptoms.

 Diagnostic criteria